 4. Ko-Fi

-Ko-FiKo-Fi is a versatile platform that can receive donations, crowdfunding, sell products, etc. Moreover, the site is free to use and has many valuable features.
-For instance, you can connect to your fans and followers directly from the platform.
+Ko-FiKo-Fi is a versatile platform for receiving donations, crowdfunding, selling products, and more.
+Moreover, the site is free to use and has many valuable features.
+For instance, you can connect with your fans and followers directly from the platform.

-You can also enlist your merchandise on Ko-Fi, and your followers can directly buy them.
+You can also list your merchandise on Ko-Fi, and your followers can buy it directly.
 The site charges a nominal transaction fee on every cash-out.
 The revenue will be instantly credited to your Stripe or Paypal account.

 Visit Site